jrgeige3/jrgeige3/README.md

 Hi, I'm Jessica

 Welcome to my GitHub profile!
-I'm a passionate and curious BI Developer always seeking opportunities to continue learning.
+I'm a passionate and curious BI Developer always searching for opportunities to continue learning.
 I am seeking a community of like minded individuals to share thoughts and ideas.
 Here you will find a collection of my templates related to Data Science (work in progress).
+Also, I will use this space to expand my skillset and experiment.

 **Skills:**